marcuslim835/co-opeDown/README.md

 ### 2.2.3 Player Object
 Objects | Description
 ------------ | -------------
-PlayerMovement | Used to give players ability to move left, right and jump up.
+PlayerMovement | Script to give players ability to move left, right and jump up.
-PlayerCollision | Used for collision detection in 2.3.1 and 2.3.2.
+PlayerCollision | Script for collision detection in 2.3.1 and 2.3.2.
 Value of `isCorrectA` or `isCorrectB` changes to true if player is standing on platform with "CorrectAnswerA" or "CorrectAnswerB" tags respectively.
-Weapon | Used to kill enemys (bats) and press buttons when the weapon is executed by the player towards the direction it is facing.
+Weapon | Script used to eliminate enemies (bats) and trigger buttons when the weapon is triggered by the player towards the direction it is facing.

 ## 2.3 Stages
 All stages have a timer on them.
 Players should clear the stage before the timer expires to be able to get the score associated with clearing the stage.